 If you’re moving a refrigerator or a wardrobe, put boxes and loose items inside of them.
 You’ll be amazed at how much extra space this grants you!
 Storage units and storage facilities can be competitive to acquire, so once you’ve snagged one, make the most of it.

 8. Vacuum Sealable Bags are Your Best Friends

-Blankets, coats, seasonal clothes can all be drastically reduced in size with a simple vacuum-sealable bag.
+Blankets, coats, and seasonal clothes can all be drastically reduced in size with a simple vacuum-sealable bag.
 Don’t waste eight boxes to store that closet full of blankets and heavy coats.
-Dial that down to two or three when you use vacuum sealable bags, a stack of which costs around $20—a worthwhile investment.
+Dial that down to two or three when you use vacuum-sealable bags, a stack of which costs around $20—a worthwhile investment.